fatemeh-mndz/Facial_emotion_recognition/README.md

 - **Tools**: Jupyter Notebook

 ## Conclusion
 The project successfully implemented various machine learning and deep learning techniques to classify human emotions based on facial expressions.
 Transfer Learning, with its fine-tuning capabilities, provided the best results, showing that pre-trained models can be highly effective in small, specialized datasets.
+The VGG model also performed well with a validation accuracy of 90%.